JKrampe/HDSpectralAnalysis/README.md

 ```

 ## Reproducibility part
-See the additional readme file in the folder repro.
+See the additional readme file in the folder Repro.